 To date, we have obtained naturally sourced Spongilla raw material directly from our supplier based in Russia.
 In February 2020, we signed an exclusive supply agreement with this supplier of Spongilla raw material.
 Our supplier has over 20 years of experience collecting and processing Spongilla and has the capacity to collect and process large quantities of Spongilla per year.
 We believe our supplier is able to and will continue to be able to harvest sufficient quantities of raw material to fulfill our development and potential commercial needs, if a product candidate is approved using this raw material.
-We received two shipments of Spongilla raw material from our supplier during fiscal year 2022 containing additional quantities of Spongilla raw material, which we believe will provide us with sufficient quantities of Spongilla raw material.
-The supplier of the two Phase 3 studies in moderate-to-severe acne and support the filing of a new drug application for DMT310 in acne in the event of successful completion of the two Phase 3 studies.
-However, we are exploring alternative manufacturing sources in order to ensure that we have access to sufficient manufacturing eapacity to meet potential demand for any of our product candidates in a cost-efficient manufacturing supply of Spongilla.
+We received two shipments of Spongilla raw material from our supplier during fiscal year 2022 containing additional quantities of Spongilla raw material, which we believe will provide us with sufficient quantities of Spongilla to initiate and complete two Phase 3 studies in moderate-to-severe acne and support the filing of a new drug application for DMT310 in acne in the event of successful completion of the two Phase 3 studies.
+However, we are exploring alternative manufacturing sources in order to ensure that we have access to sufficient manufacturing capacity to meet potential demand for any of our product candidates in a cost-efficient manner.
+See "Business-Material Agreements- Supply Agreement between Dermata Therapeutics LLC and Reka-Farm LLC" for more information regarding our supply of Spongilla.